budhwarstuti/MechaCar_Statistical_Analysis/README.md

         vii.
 Safety Features

 * What is the null hypothesis or alternative hypothesis?
-* Null Hypothesis:
+* Ans: Null Hypothesis:
 Having 2 advanced safety features (other than the regular safety features) in the MechaCar reduces the accidents on road by 30% more than the competitor brand.

-* Alternate Hypothesis:
+Alternate Hypothesis:
 Having 2 advanced safety features (other than the regular safety features) in the MechaCar has no effect on the rate of road accidents.

 * What statistical test would you use to test the hypothesis?
 And why?
-I would use multiple linear regression where manufacturer could be independent variable and no. of advanced safety features, cost, fuel efficiency, Horse power, Maintenance cost would be the dependent variables.
+* Ans: I would use multiple linear regression where manufacturer could be independent variable and no. of advanced safety features, cost, fuel efficiency, Horse power, Maintenance cost would be the dependent variables.

 * What data is needed to run the statistical test?
-I will need the data over 5 years for Mechacar and different brands for the below features:
+* Ans: I will need the data over 5 years for Mechacar and different brands for the below features:

 * Model
 * Year of manufacture